TheGreenPig/BetterDiscordPlugins/FileViewer/README.md

 ## FileViewer
-Pdf Viewer lets you view files directly in discord.
+File Viewer lets you view files directly in discord.